kubesphere/website/content/en/docs/installing-on-kubernetes/_index.md

 ---
 title: "Installing on Kubernetes"
-description: "Demonstrate how to install KubeSphere on Kubernetes hosted on cloud or on-premises."
+description: "Demonstrate how to install KubeSphere on Kubernetes either hosted on cloud or on-premises."
 layout: "single"

 linkTitle: "Installing on Kubernetes"